mattearly/dmpower/README.md

 # Additional Notes

-- This tool is best suited for Dungeon Masters and doing stat blocks for characters, treasures, & the like; ideally saving you tons of time and making your planning much much faster so you and you're players can focus more on the story.
+This tool is best suited for Dungeon Masters and doing stat blocks for characters, treasures, & the like; ideally saving you tons of time and making your planning much much faster so you and you're players can focus more on the story.

-- This toolkit does not teach the game or say many specifics about what each ability, magic item, or spell does, as that is just not the intention.
-These details can be found on the plethora of reference data sites and apps related to D&D 5e, as well as in the official books.
+This toolkit does not teach the game or say many specifics about what each ability, magic item, or spell does, as that is just not the intention.
+These details can be found on from D&D Beyond or their books or as otherwise referenced in the Credits below.

-- I tend to update this based on what 'I' need and based on requests.
+I tend to update this based on what 'I' need and based on requests.
 If there is something you would like to see added, feel free to let me know.

 # Foundation / Why this program?